mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 `--noconstant` eliminates the constant feature that exists by default in VW.

 `--ngram` and `--skip` can be used to generate ngram features possibly with skips (a.k.a. don't cares).
-For example `--ngram 2` will generate (unigram and) bigram features by creating new features from features that appear next to each other, and  `--ngram 2 --skip 1` will generate (unigram, bigram, and) trigram features plus trigram features where we don't care about the identity of the middle token.
+For example `--ngram 2` will generate (unigram and) bigram features by creating new features from features that appear next to each other, and  `--ngram 2 --skip 1` will generate (unigram, bigram, and) trigram features plus trigram features2013-12-26: where we don't care about the identity of the middle token.

 Unlike `--ngram` where the order of the features matters, `--sort_features` destroys the order in which features are presented and writes them in cache in a way that minimizes the cache size. `--sort_features` and `--ngram` are mutually exclusive